Role of the Commission

-Commissioner Papalia has a Master of Public Administration, Bachelor of Arts (Politics and International Studies) and an Associate Degree (Social Science), as well as post graduate qualifications in law.
+Commissioner Papalia is a Juris Doctor with a Master of Laws, Master of Public Administration, Bachelor of Arts (Politics and International Studies) and an Associate Degree (Social Science), as well as further post graduate qualifications in law.

 Mr Papalia holds a strong interest in sustainability, collaborative engagement and strategies to foster the creation of robust communities.
 His experience includes leadership of Royal Commission and multi-agency taskforces, as well as the implementation of community strategies to respond to significant social challenges.